goldfirere/cs206/policies.md

 Working with a partner
 ----------------------

-You are allowed to work with up to one partner on all assignments, with one
+You are allowed to work with up to one partner on all assignments.
-caveat: no more than 2 assignments may be completed with the same partner.

 If you work with a partner: